Are you considering using nulled WordPress themes or plugins? Hold on a bit! You will make a more informed decision after reading this.

 - Do a WordPress file and database backup regularly.

 The first security rule states ‘never use a nulled WordPress theme or plugin‘.
 This is because they may contain malicious code.
 Malicious code is a generic term for codes that cause security breaches.

 - Gain third-party access to your admin section

 - Introduce ads and banners to your blog/site

 Also, a lapse in your site’s security could lead to stolen details of your customers.
 This includes their financial details, passwords, usernames, and emails.
 You may lose their trust and your reputation in the process.

-So, when next you get a ‘juicy’ nulled theme or plugin offer, walk past it.
-For the love of your site.
+So, when next you get a ‘juicy’ nulled theme/plugin offer, scroll past it, for the love of your site and customers.

-Side note: If your site has been infected with malware, learn what to do in our Malware Removal Guide.
+Side note: If your site has already been infected with malware, Don’t panic.
+Find out what to do here: Malware Removal Guide.

 - Installing an SEO plugin